pdanford/DNSResponseTimesMonitor/README.md

 DNS Response Times Monitor
 --------------------------------------------------------------------------------
-This script parses output from tcpdump (as a continuous stream or as a set amount by adding `-c` to the tcpdump arguments) to show DNS response times in milliseconds for each DNS request grouped by DNS server and IP version.
+This script parses output in real-time from tcpdump (as a continuous stream or as a set amount by adding `-c` to the tcpdump arguments) to show individual DNS request response times in milliseconds grouped by DNS server and IP version (with server stats).

 ##### Example use (continuous stream):
 ```